MarkJohnstoneGitHub/VBA-IDictionary/README.md

 Removed use of a managed variant contianing an Integer array from TextEncoderUnicode.cls

-TextEncoderUnicode updated the ToHexString function to use a managedCharArray which is manually freed when the class goes out of scope.
+TextEncoderUnicode updated the ToHexString function to use the ManagedCharArray which is manually freed when the class goes out of scope.